Doping in sport: East Germany (the GDR)

 After the 1990 German reunification, on 26 August 1993 the records were opened and evidence found that the Stasi, the state secret police, supervised systematic doping of East German athletes from 1971 until reunification in 1990.
 Doping existed in other countries, says the expert Jean-Pierre de Mondenard, both communist and capitalist, but the difference with East Germany was that it was a state policy.
-The Sportvereinigung Dynamo (English:Dynamo Sports Club) was especially singled out as a center for doping in the former East Germany.
+During the high-profile Berlin Doping Trials of the late 1990s and early 2000s, German prosecutors singled out the Sportvereinigung Dynamo (English:Dynamo Sports Club) as a center for doping in the former East Germany.
 Many former club officials and some athletes found themselves charged after the dissolution of the country.
 Victims of doping, trying to gain justice and compensation, set up a special page on the internet to list people involved in doping in the GDR.

 State-endorsed doping began with the Cold War of 1947–1991, when every Eastern Bloc gold represented an ideological victory.
 From 1974, Manfred Ewald, the head of East Germany's sports federation, imposed blanket doping.
 At the 1968 Summer Olympics in Mexico City, the country of 17 million collected nine gold medals.
 Four years later the total was 20 and in 1976 it doubled again to 40.
 Ewald was quoted as having told coaches, "They're still so young and don't have to know everything."
 In July 2000 Ewald received a 22-month suspended sentence, to the outrage of his victims.
 Often, doping took place without the knowledge of the athletes, some of them as young as ten years of age.
-It is estimated that around 10,000 former athletes bear the physical and mental scars of years of drug abuse; one of them, Rica Reinisch, a triple Olympic champion and world record-setter at the 1980 Summer Olympics, has since had numerous miscarriages and recurring ovarian cysts.
+Germany's Federal Agency for Civic Education (German:Bundeszentrale für politische Bildung, or bpb) estimated that around 10,000 former athletes bear the physical and mental scars of years of drug abuse; one of them, Rica Reinisch, a triple Olympic champion and world record-setter at the 1980 Summer Olympics, has since had numerous miscarriages and recurring ovarian cysts.

-Two former Dynamo Berlin club doctors, Dieter Binus, chief of the national women's team from 1976 to 1980, and Bernd Pansold, in charge of the sports medicine center in East Berlin, were committed for trial for allegedly supplying 19 teenagers with illegal substances.
+Two former Dynamo Berlin club doctors, Dieter Binus, chief of the national women's swim team from 1976 to 1980, and Bernd Pansold, in charge of the sports medicine center in East Berlin, were committed for trial for allegedly supplying 19 teenagers with illegal substances.
 Binus was sentenced in August, Pansold in December 1998 – both were found guilty of administering hormones to underage female athletes from 1975 to 1984.

 Virtually no East German athlete ever failed an official drugs test, though Stasi files show that many did produce failed tests at Kreischa, the Saxon laboratory (German:Zentrales Dopingkontroll-Labor des Sportmedizinischen Dienstes) that was at the time approved by the International Olympic Committee (IOC), now called the Institute of Doping Analysis and Sports Biochemistry (IDAS).
 In 2005, 15 years after the end of East Germany, the manufacturer of the drugs, Jenapharm, still found itself involved in numerous lawsuits from doping victims, being sued by almost 200 former athletes.